-A financial advisor can help you make informed decisions regarding individual or joint bank accounts, investment accounts and merging or dividing assets.
+Whether you’re starting newlywed life or going through a divorce, you’re not just navigating new emotional and relationship landmarks.
+You’re also dealing with complex financial factors.
+A financial advisor can help you make informed decisions about individual or joint bank accounts, investment accounts and merging or dividing assets.

-A financial advisor can help you answer:
+Working with a financial advisor can help you answer questions such as: